-- Data Storage: How to support data storage that can be commonly used across the data-drive service in the 6G system for efficient data reuse, including the following aspects:
+- Data Storage within 6G system: How to support data storage that can be commonly used across the data-driven service in the 6G system for efficient data reuse, including the following aspects:

 Whether and how to define a new NF or enhance existing ADRF/UDR/UDSF to perform data storage (e.g. unstructured data storage for RAG, stored dataset update, etc.).

-- Data Exposure: How to support data exposure with the secured data access control (e.g., authorization of data collection request, data service access authorization mechanism including the authorization to the service initiator, consumer, and the target object/environment) with the consideration of privacy protection.
-Data exposure to UE, RAN or AF/AS will be considered.
+- Data Exposure (including data transfer across different domain): Whether and How to support data exposure with the secured data access control (e.g., authorization of data collection request, data service access authorization mechanism including the authorization to the service initiator, consumer, and the target object/environment) with the consideration of privacy protection.
+Data exposure to 3rd party AF/AS will be considered.
 The followings can be further considered:

-How to enable service-differentiated data transfer, processing and storage mechanisms beyond the MNO domain, e.g., also serving request for data transfer from third party AFs.

-How to support Data-as-a-Service (DaaS) exposure to both internal NFs and authorized external consumers.

-- Data lifecycle and audit management: how to handle data lifecycle and audit management including lifecycle management policy, audit trails, automated decision enforcement, etc.
+Identify data type for exposure

+Whether and how to support the data exposure (e.g., to multiple data consumers)

+Whether there is a need for additional data exposure for data collection from new and modified CN NFs based on the same principles for data collection as defined in TS 23.288.

-- Policy and Service quality aspect on data framework
+- Policy and service quality aspect on data framework

+Whether and how to support policy control and/or service quality control, e.g., for the purpose of assurance of data quality, service-differentiated data transfer, processing and storage mechanisms

 - Roaming support

 Whether and how to support 6G data framework for roaming case, including the aspect on data handling for inbound roamers.

-- Support of intent-based data request:

-How to support intent-based data requests especially when the request involves handling of multiple types of data, e.g., for the support of data exposure to 3rd parties.

-NOTE 2: In this key issue, the data generated in the 6G system will be the target of the data framework.
+NOTE 3: In this key issue, the data generated in the 6G system will be the target of the data framework.
 UE, RAN, and NF (potentially also AF) will be considered as data sources for data-driven services.

-NOTE 3: Coordination/dependency with SA5 is needed for the following aspects: charging aspect, data lifecycle, audit management how to utilize OAM-generated data.
+NOTE 4: Coordination/dependency with SA5 is needed for the following aspects: charging aspect, data lifecycle, audit management, whether and how to align with the data handling mechanisms supported in the management domain, whether and how to utilize OAM-generated data.

-NOTE 5: Coordination with WT#1.1 (UE-CN interaction), WT#3 (AIML handling), WT#4 (Sensing data), and WT#6 (Computing service related data) is expected.
+NOTE 6: Coordination with WT#1.1 (UE-CN interaction), WT#1 (RAN-CN interaction, Management of context data stored in NF), WT#1.2 (Policy aspect), WT#3 (AI-related aspects), WT#4 (Sensing data), and WT#6 (Computing service related data) is expected.

+NOTE 7: The data framework studied in this key issue Data framework for handling of data generated in the 6G system will comply with data governance and privacy protection (including user consent enforcement), which are studied under Key Issue #5.2.

+NOTE 8: Coordination with RAN WGs is needed for the identified issues during the study phase when the data source is RAN or UE for the collected data defined by RAN WGs (e.g., measurement data by UE or RAN).

-5.X Key Issue #5.2: User consent and privacy framework
+5.X Key Issue #5.2: Data governance, privacy protection, and User framework

-- How to enhance privacy protection for the data handling in the 6G system, including enhancements on system and procedure for the user consent and/or privacy framework.
+- How to enhance privacy protection for the data handling in the 6G system, including enhancements on system and procedure for the data governance, user consent and/or privacy framework.
 The followings can be considered:

 Identify mechanisms to enable dynamic, granular and revocable user consent for data processing.